mrtmm/hastexo-xblock/README.md

 * `lab_usage_limit`: Allocate limited time per user for labs across the platform, in hours.
 (Default is `None`, meaning there is no time limit).

+* `lab_usage_limit_breach_policy`: What to do when the learner's lab limit has been exceeded.

+  * `None` (the default) means just write a message to the logs.

+  * `notify` will do the same but using a different log facility (one that sends an email to site administrators, if the Django `ADMINS` option is configured).

-* `block_labs_over_limit`: Block access to labs when a `lab_time_limit` is set and a learner has reached the limit.
-If set to `False`, will display a warning that the limit has been reached but does allow to keep using the labs.
-If set to `True` will block the learners access to labs after limit has been reached.
+  * `warn` will display a display a warning to the learner that the limit has been reached, but does allow them to keep using the labs.

-  (Default: `False`)
+  * `block` blocks the learner's access to the lab.

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   (Default: `900`)